gatha-afly/gatha/README.md

 ## Project

 Gatha is the final project of our Web Dev class at [DCI](https://digitalcareerinstitute.org/courses/web-development/).
 Our goal, as a group of 3 students within the 7-week project timeframe, was to deliver a functional chat application that our classmates could use on the day of the final presentation (December 14, 2023).
+We also aimed at writing DRY, clean and well-documented code.

 ## Technologies